DefinetlyNotAI/Logicytics/README.md

 ## Running Logicytics

-To run the main program, you need to execute `Logicytics.py` with administrative privileges.
+To run the main program, you need to execute `Logicytics.py` with administrative privileges (Note its not needed to run as admin, but half of it's functionality would be disabled).
 Follow these steps:

 1. Open Command Prompt as an administrator.
 2. Navigate to the directory where `Logicytics.py` is located.